Mobile App Flight Planning

 Choose your project name and click 'Continue'.
 Screen Shot 2023-11-24 at 3.07.21 PM.png

-Once you've created your project, you can choose the type of flight you want to conduct.
+Once you've created your project, you can choose the type of flight you want to take.

-For standard orthomosaics and 3D models, you'll choose "Standard".
+For standard ortho mosaics and 3D models, choose" "Standard."

 Choose your flight type: